solarwinds/ChessProject/ChessProject-Java/NOTES.md

     and the *Pawn.java* code, I see that it is expected to set colour and the X and Y coordinates, as properties of the pawn object itself too (and to set coordinates to -1 if not valid).
     I'm not sure I'm very happy with those semantics, but for now, I'll just do it that way.
-So now it's implementation does the following:
+So now its implementation does the following:

       - check (using *IsLegalBoardPosition*) the coordinates are in range, and reset them to -1 if not.
       - set the chessBoard property on the pawn